The Napa Wine Project

 The 1996 Elyse Morisoli Vineyard Zinfandel.
 We tasted this wine 28 years post vintage; medium garnet in color, at this age it shows some noticeable brickish colors in the glass.
 The bouquet offers a diversity of tertiary aromas including caramel, burnt toffee, vanilla and assorted brown baking spices.
 And dried fruits including cherry, cranberry and raspberry along with a scent of fruit roll up candy.
 There are also hints of red licorice, tobacco and old library book.
 The fruit while muted by age, is still there.
 It includes raspberry, dried figs, dried cherry, light baking spices and like the bouquet, a flavor similar to fruit rollup candy.
 Its alcohol is only 12.9%; we would venture a guess that the palate featured primarily higher toned red fruited flavors in its youth.
 The acidity is bright.
 The finish lingers savory, with a light herbal note (tea leaf), soft and seamlessly integrated tannins accompanied by a light dusty/drying character.

-And Elyse used to produce port-style wines.
-These age remarkably well based on personal experience (some of the oldest of these wines we have tried have been nearly 20 years old).
-They are intensely flavored but without being heavy or too sweet.
+Elyse used to produce non vintage port-style wines.
+These age remarkably well based on personal experience; some of the oldest of these wines we have tried have been nearly 20 years old.
+Regardless of vintage, they are always intensely flavored but without being heavy or too sweet.

 —